simonzg/docs/tutorials/meter-truffle-react.md

 Close `index.js`.
 No more changes need to be made to it.

 Back in `App.js` it is time to adjust the UI to display two accounts, one for Alice and one for Bob.
 Change the content of the render function.
 Don't worry if you don't understand how to create a layout in Bootstrap.
 Some comment annotations have been added to make clear what is important to focus on.
+The comments can be found in the `{/* ... */}` sections (React doesn't use HTML commenting style when rendering).

 ```js
 render() {